ColonelAgile/BigPunch2016/README.md

 # SmallPunch
-Test repo for a minimalist 2D fighter game, intended as a teach project.
+Test repo for a minimalist 2D fighter game, intended as a teach project with @FoxxWagon .